The Difference

 Our RiPR process converts a high proportion of feedstock while producing lower levels of syngas contaminants, unlike many of the alternatives

-Unlike many alternatives, our RiPR units are constructed from widely available metals and ceramics, requiring no exotic catalyst or process materials
+Unlike many alternatives, our RiPR units are constructed from widely available metals and ceramics, requiring few rare catalyst or process materials

 In a busy industry, we’re an outlier